Cheryl (singer): 2014–2017: Only Human and The X Factor return

 In June 2014, Cheryl debuted the first single from her fourth studio album Only Human, "Crazy Stupid Love", which features Tinie Tempah.
 Later in the month, she performed at Capital FM's Summertime Ball at Wembley Stadium.
 "Crazy Stupid Love" was officially released in July and entered the UK Singles Chart at number one, selling 118,000 copies.
 It became Cheryl's fourth number one single on the chart, making her the third British female artist to achieve four numbers ones as a solo artist, after Geri Halliwell and Rita Ora.
 The song also peaked at number one in Ireland.
 The second single from Only Human, "I Don't Care", was released on 2 November and similarly to its predecessor debuted at number one in the UK, becoming Cheryl's fifth number one in the country.
 This made her the first British female to have five solo number one singles in the UK, and she held the record for the British female solo artist with the most UK number-one singles until Jess Glynne overtook her in 2018.

 Only Human was released on 10 November and became Cheryl's fourth solo album to debut within the top 10 in the United Kingdom and Ireland.
 It was later certified silver in the UK.
 The album's title track was released as its third and final single in March 2015.
 The song, which originally peaked at number 70 as an album cut in October 2014, failed to reach the top 100 on the UK Singles Chart upon the single's release, therefore becoming Cheryl's lowest-charting single to date.

 In 2014, the singer also returned as a judge on the UK show of The X Factor for its eleventh series to replace Sharon Osbourne, signing a £1.5 million contract.
 She was joined by Simon Cowell, Louis Walsh and Mel B on the judging panel.
-She was again selected to mentor the girls category, with her final act Lauren Platt coming fourth.
+She was again selected to mentor the girls category, with her final contestant Lauren Platt becoming the thirteenth contestant eliminated.
 In 2015, Cheryl returned to The X Factor for its twelfth series; she was joined by Cowell and new judges Ora and Nick Grimshaw.
-She was selected to mentor the groups category for the first time and her last remaining group Reggie 'n' Bollie reached the final finishing in second place.
+She was selected to mentor the groups category for the first time and her last remaining group Reggie 'n' Bollie reached the final becoming the runner-up.
 Cheryl announced her departure from The X Factor in April 2016, choosing to focus on her music career and was replaced by Osbourne.
 She appeared in the fourteenth series as Cowell's adviser during the judges' houses stage.